Report waste crime

 Why waste crime matters

-If it is not handled properly, waste can cause serious pollution of the environment – air, land and water – and this can be harmful to not only human but animal health too.
+If it is not handled properly, waste can cause serious pollution of the environment – air, land and water.
+This can be harmful to not only human but animal health too.

 Criminal waste activity also has an economic impact on legitimate businesses involved in waste disposal.
 These companies are unable to compete effectively in the waste industry because they are undercut by criminals.